-I have done this frozen dinosaur activity countless times with my students over the year!
+I have done this frozen dinosaur activity countless times over the years!
+It’s a great option if you’re looking for simple sensory activities with preschoolers.
 My son and I have also excavated dinosaurs many times together.
 It’s a classic activity that never fails to keep the kiddos engaged and excited about learning.
 During one of our preschool summer camps, we even added a little “twist”!

 Are you following Fun-A-Day’s Dinosaur Theme Pinterest board?

 The prep for this one is pretty simple!
 Just gather your items and throw them in containers with water to go in the freezer overnight!

 The materials list for this one can be as extensive or simplistic as you need it to be.
 The only things you’ll really need are dinosaur toys, containers, and something the children can use to either break up the ice or melt it.
 I just used what I had on hand.
 But you may have to borrow or purchase a few small items.
 Here are some suggestions (I may get commissions for purchases made through links in this post):

 - Spray bottles

 I grabbed plastic dinosaurs of varying sizes and placed them into different containers.
 I added water next, along with a splash of black liquid watercolors.
 My summer camp co-teacher suggested that the dinosaurs could be frozen in tar, thus the “need” for the black paint.
 Everything went into the freezer overnight.